sg893052/sonic-buildimage/platforms/secure_boot/brcm_secure_boot.md

 # Internal Design Information:

-## Build Time Changes
-Most of the changes are required during buildtime to support secure boot process in SONIC.
-Hence the flag SONIC_SECURE_BOOT_ENABLE is defined in rules/config file.
+## Signed Images

+Secure boot process involve signed images and modules to verify the other signed images.
+First of all a secure boot enabled ONIE needs to be generated for the required platform.
+Steps are outlined [here](https://opencomputeproject.github.io/onie/design-spec/x86_uefi.html#uefi-x86-secure-boot).

+Some of the important points which are useful for SONiC secure boot as well are listed here,
+ - Trusted software supplier's public certificate db_cert.pem/db_cert.pem (or Microsoft's CA ceritficate) is assumed to be embedded inside the BIOS/UEFI DB
+ - ONIE software vendor's public key certificate (ONIE_VENDOR_CERT_DER/ONIE_VENDOR_CERT_PEM) is embedded inside the shim
+ - Such shim is then signed with a trusted software supplier's **db** private key (or Microsoft key).
+Lets call it db.key
+ - Grub and Linux kernel are signed with either ONIE_VENDOR_SECRET_KEY or db.key so that shim can verify them before executing
+ - Standard linux signing tool e.g. 'sbsign' can be used to sign the images

+NOTE: DER and PEM are X509 public key certificate format.
+DER is 'binary' where as PEM is 'ascii' format.
+The content of the certificate is the same in either case, just the data format differs.

+In SONiC there is a need to minimize the build time changes for Secure Boot.
+Hence the plan is to use the ONIE config SECURE_BOOT_ENABLE in the SONiC.
+This flag is available in SONiC in ONIE config file.
 ```
-SONIC_SECURE_BOOT_ENABLE = y
+SECURE_BOOT_ENABLE = yes
 ```
-Using this flag, SONiC internal build is controlled.
-This flag would be used to enable the support for verification modules and code.
+This flag would be used in SONiC to enable the support for verification modules and code.

 ## Tools and Scripts

 Main purpose of tools and various scripts are,
  - Extract the Broadcom SONiC binary image
  - Sign the grub and linux kernel image using the given private key